Navigation auf uzh.ch

 More about Digital health literacy in the Young

-Through participatory action research with young people, their parents, teachers and pediatricians, opportunities, risks and new ways of dealing with the COVID-19 pandemic will be explored.
+Through participatory action research with young people, their parents, teachers and pediatricians, opportunities, risks and new ways of dealing with the COVID-19 pandemic were explored.

 Swiss Multiple Sclerosis Register: Exchange at eye level